DaemonNikolay/translate-openweathermap-api/Starting-text.md

 *Description:*

-You can search 16 day weather forecast with daily average parameters by city name.
+You can seach 16 day weather forecast with daily average parameters by city name.
 All weather data can be obtained in JSON and XML formats.

 > There is a possibility to receive a central district of the city/town with its own parameters (geographic coordinates/id/name) in API response.
 [Example](http://samples.openweathermap.org/data/2.5/forecast/daily?q=M%C3%BCnchen,DE&appid=b6907d289e10d714a6e88b30761fae22 "Example")